amkillam/OpenLanguage/docs/OpenLanguage/WordprocessingML/FieldInstruction/FieldInstruction.md

 ## Integration with Typed Instructions

-Field instructions can be converted to strongly-typed versions:
+Field instructions can be converted to strongly-typed versions using the `TypedFieldInstructionFactory`:

 ```csharp
 using OpenLanguage.WordprocessingML.FieldInstruction.Typed;